Principles of the Bow Drill

 Also see this blogpost article "A Year of Bow Drill Experimenting" going into more detail about various alternative techniques.

 Please note, it took me quite a few months to learn to make and use the bow drill.
-Mostly because I was fitting it in around everything else and I had little time; but it also took me a while to find all the materials that worked for me:
+Mostly because it took me a while to find all the materials that worked for me:

-- finding and sourcing the matching wood combinations of drill and hearth board: hazel and ivy was my first success.
+- finding and sourcing the matching wood combinations of drill and hearth board: I recommend Hazel or Willow for all components now

 - a solid bow - I couldn't keep the tautness of the cord on the drill with bendy bows; and my early bows had a tendency of snapping under pressure.
-I then settled on a nice solid bow with a slight curve, which I still use.
+I then settled on a nice solid 15-20mm thickness bow with a very slight curve. .
 However, flexy and bendy bows have their advantages and can work.

 - and of course knowing how to build a fire and keep a fire lit helps!